tzero86/tzero86-bits/content/posts/alfred_writeup.md

 ![Burp Suite](https://i.imgur.com/SBakfmQ.png)

->_NOTE:_ If you get an eror about the integrated browser not able to run due to sandboxed settings.
+>_NOTE:_ If you get an error about the integrated browser not able to run due to sandboxed settings.
 Got to Project Options -> Misc -> Check "allow the embedded browser to run without a sandbox".

 Once you have Burp running in the **Proxy -> Intercept** tab click on **Open Browser**.
 In the new Browser window open the machine IP at port 8080 to load the Jenkins login form.

-- Remember to add the target IP to Burp's Scope, so it doesn't stop every single request from non-targed related IPs.
+- Remember to add the target IP to Burp's Scope, so it doesn't stop every single request from non-target related IPs.

 Ok so in order to brute force the login with Hydra, we need to Intercept a login request with Burp so we can get some important pieces of Information: **[URL]**, **[UsernameField]**, **[PasswordField]** and the **[InvalidCredentialsErrorMessage]**.
 These are all required for our Hydra attack.